Harvest United Methodist Church Supports Manatee County Habitat for Humanity Interfaith Build 2018

 “The church purchased this mobile pizza oven so we can do events and offer homemade pizzas when we are out in the community,” said Don Whitson-Schmidt.
 He and his wife Gale made pizza and salad for the entire crew after the work for day was done.
 “We call it Holy Smoke,” Don said.

-The founding faith communities committed to the project are: Church of the Annunciation and Gloria Dei Lutheran Church of Anna Maria Island, Harvest United Methodist Church and Knights of Columbus Council 13341 of Our Lady of the Angels Catholic Church of Lakewood Ranch, Faith United Church of Christ, St. Joseph’s Roman Catholic Church and Trinity Lutheran Church, all in Bradenton; St. Mary’s Episcopal Church in Palmetto; and Islamic Society of Sarasota and Bradenton andSt.
-Armands Key Lutheran Church the in Sarasota.
+The founding faith communities committed to the project are: Church of the Annunciation and Gloria Dei Lutheran Church of Anna Maria Island, Harvest United Methodist Church and Knights of Columbus Council 13341 of Our Lady of the Angels Catholic Church of Lakewood Ranch, Faith United Church of Christ, St. Joseph’s Roman Catholic Church and Trinity Lutheran Church, all in Bradenton; St. Mary’s Episcopal Church in Palmetto; and St. Armand’s Key Lutheran Church and the Islamic Society of Sarasota and Bradenton in Sarasota.

 Early on, the Interfaith Build Steering Committee – consisting of representatives of the participating groups – identified three purposes of their project:

 - to build a single-family affordable home in Manatee County

 - to build a coalition of faith communities serving God

 - to witness their unity and their service to the local community

 Several of the faith communities have been involved previously in Manatee Habitat homebuilding, but this is the first time multiple denominations and faiths have come together to take on a project from start to finish.
 The planners of the Interfaith Build invite more faith communities to join the effort.
 For more information, faith organizations can contact Amy Van Dell, Resource Development Manager at (941) 748-9100.